 NFTs used for digital art

 Content creators can use NFTs to monetize their digital artworks by attaching a value to them and selling them on a dedicated marketplace.
+In case you don’t consider yourself a creator but much rather a collector or content moderator, this is no less interesting.
 This allows the content creator to retain full control of their work and also gives them a financial incentive to create more content.
 NFTs can also be used for non-profit purposes, such as by museums to sell access to their exhibits.

 Also interesting: How to Sell Your Tweets as NFT on a Blockchain?

 NFTs are also being used to create tokenized representations of real-world physical objects, which can then be traded or sold with the same level of security and transparency as in digital form.
 NFTs have been heralded for this ability to track ownership along a continuum between offline and online worlds.
 For example, when an artwork is sold, the NFT representing it can be transferred to the new owner, who would then possess the certificate of ownership.
 This opens up a wide range of possibilities for businesses and collectors alike.

 NFTs are one of the newest innovations in video games, and they offer a unique way for content creators to make money.
 NFTs allow content creators and game developers to generate new revenue streams that cannot be taken away from them like other forms of digital goods.
 This is because they’re not taking up any space or bandwidth as files do, which means more profits for people who create good things to sell online.